taurus-org/taurus/doc/source/devel/overview/pool.rst

 external applications to create/remove/rename and monitor the different hardware level sardana objects.

-The Pool could be seen as a kind of intelligent Tango device container to control the experiment hardware.
+The Pool could be seen as a kind of intelligent device container to control the experiment hardware.
 It has two basic features which are:

-1. Hardware access using dynamically created/deleted Tango_ devices
-   according to the experiment needs
+1. Hardware access using dynamically created/deleted devices according to the experiment needs

 2. Management of some very common and well defined actions regularly done